 For trestle tables and pedestal tables, the support is from the middle and metal slides can work beautifully and are easier to open.
 Since trestle and pedestal tables already have support in the center, the gear slides are made to have the table bow upwards at the ends.

-Table skirts like the skirt shown on the Provence Self Storing Dining Table by Keystone provides added upward support and will help prevent the table from sagging.
+Table skirts like the skirt shown on the Amish Ethan Leg Table provides added upward support and will help prevent the table from sagging.

 DRAWER SLIDE STYLES

 Drawer slide types include ¾ extension slides and full extension slides.
 Consider how much weight you need the drawer to hold when deciding on slides.

 ¾ EXTENSION SLIDES: Part of the drawer stays in the cabinet.

 FULL EXTENSION SLIDES: A full extension drawer will extend the entire length of the cabinet, offering access to the entire drawer.